CBoettcher16590/developing-software-intro-final/README.md

 npm run build:dev
 ```
 ## Calculator Information

-The calculator in this version(1.1.1) only has one function: `calcHouseMaterials`.
+The calculator in this version(1.1.2) has two functions: `calcHouseMaterials`, and `getHouseMaterials`.
 This function takes the parameters passed in with the `calc-house-materials` command and console.logs the values.

+* `calcHouseMaterials`: takes the parameters passed in with the `calc-house-materials` command and console.logs the values.
+* `getHouseMaterials`: takes the parameter passed in with the `get-house-materials` command and console.logs the value.

 [Read More](./src/calculator/README.md)